mincong-classroom/containers/docs/lab-1.md

 ## Introduction

-The goal of this lab session is to let you practice the creation of Docker images using Dockerfiles, and the inspectation of Docker containers.
+The goal of this lab session is to practice your skills related to Dockerfiles.
+It includes the instructions for Dockerfile, the docker-build command, the architecture of Docker runtime, the inspection of a running container, and the storage of a container.
+It also includes skills learned from other courses, such as Maven commands from the course “Frameworks” and SQL commands from the course “PL/SQL”.
 Note that the Java image produced by this session **will be used in the lab sessions** of the following chapters.
 So please prioritize your work and ensure that it is done before the next lecture.

 To submit the answers to this lab session, please fill in your answers in this document in-place.
 This should be done before the beginning of